ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 The following entry is added to the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established by {{!RFC7301}}:

-The "wq-vvv-01" label identifies QUIC used as a protocol for WebTransport:
+The "wq-vvv-03" label identifies QUIC used as a protocol for WebTransport:

   Protocol:
   : QuicTransport

   Identification Sequence:
-  : 0x77 0x71 0x2d 0x76 0x76 0x76 0x2d 0x30 0x31 ("wq-vvv-01")
+  : 0x77 0x71 0x2d 0x76 0x76 0x76 0x2d 0x30 0x33 ("wq-vvv-03")

   Specification:
   : This document

-## Client Indication Fields Registry
+## Header Fields Registry

-IANA SHALL add a registry for "QuicTransport Client Indication Fields" registry.
+IANA SHALL add a registry for "QuicTransport Header Fields" registry.
 Every entry in the registry SHALL include the following fields:

 Name:

 : The name of the field.

-Key:

-: The 16-bit unique identifier that is used on the wire.

 Description: